-Papers should be submitted in English.
-It is preferred that the papers are written consistently in either British or US English.
-All accepted papers will go through a language editing process, but the authors are advised to make the text as correct as possible before submission.
+Papers should be written in British English.
+All accepted papers must go through a language editing process, but the authors are advised to make the text as correct as possible before submission.
 The text should be black, justified and written in Times New Roman, 12 pt font and 1,5 line spacing, margins 2,5 cm.
 Tables should be numbered consecutively and each table should also include a title and a source.
 It is requested that authors save and send their papers in simpler versions of Microsoft Word in order to avoid difficulties when opening the file.

 Figures and Tables